c-sanders/Quaternion/README.md

 If we have a number line which we label x, then the complex plane which is associated with this number line can be thought of as an extension to those numbers which reside on this number line.
-That is, the expansion of this 1-d number line into a 2-d plane comes about as we expand natural numbers into their corresponding complex numbers.
+That is, the expansion of this 1-dimensional number line into a 2-dimensional plane comes about as a consequence of expanding natural numbers into their corresponding complex numbers.

 * #### What a quaternion is not.